 - In another, larger bowl, mix together the flour, chia seeds, sugar, baking powder and baking soda.

-- Add the oil and egg mixture to the flour mixture in the larger bowl and stir just until combined.
+- Add the oil and egg mixture to the flour mixture in the larger bowl and stir well until combined.
+The batter will be very thick at this stage.

-- Stir in the bananas and the raisins.
+- Stir in the bananas and the raisins until thoroughly combined.

 - Bake for 15 to 20 minutes or until a skewer inserted in the muffins comes out clean.